raycast/utils/docs/utils-reference/react-hooks/useSQL.md

 With a few options:

 - `options.permissionPriming` is a string explaining why the extension needs full disk access.
 For example, the Apple Notes extension uses `"This is required to search your Apple Notes."`.
-While it is optional, we recommend to set it to help users understand.
+While it is optional, we recommend setting it to help users understand.

 Including the [useCachedPromise](./useCachedPromise.md)'s options: